smith-tinkerlab/repytah/README.md

 ## Installation

-The latest stable release is available on PyPI, and you can install it by running:
+The latest stable release is available on PyPI, and users can install it by running:

 ```bash
 pip install repytah